 4.2.11 There is good survival of historic farmstead sites retaining working agricultural buildings, including cider houses and cow sheds, often distinguished by double wooden doors.
 Timber-framed buildings, dating to as early as the 15th century, are characteristic of the area.
 Malvern Stone and red-brown and grey-green sandstone have also been used as building materials.
 Weatherboarding is a common form of cladding for timber framed buildings.
 Field barns, which were a distinctive part of the post medieval landscape are becoming increasingly rare.
 In Clifton upon Teme Parish, 18 farmsteads and 12 out farms generally dating to the 17th or 19th centuries were identified.
-Map 10 shows the locations of these and a full list is provided in Appendix 5.
+Map 10 shows an overview of the locations of these, and a full list and set of 6 more detailed maps are provided in Appendix 5.